roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 47. What are CSS backgrounds, list the properties?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>47.
+What are CSS backgrounds, list the properties?</summary>
   <p>

 The CSS backgrounds are used to style and customize the background of an element, and there are some main properties `background-color`, `background-image`, `background-repeat` and more.